Thank you for registration.

 On February 1, Finance Minister Arun Jaitley proposed to put a 10% tax on long term capital gains that accrue to an investor from investments in those assets which pay securities transaction tax (STT).
-In October 2004, LTCG tax was abolished to promote long term investments in shares and equity mutual funds.
+In October 2004, LTCG tax was abolished to promote long term investments in shares and SIP mutual funds.

 WHAT IS LTCG?

 According to the government, LTCG mean gains arising from the transfer of longterm capital asset.
-The new tax rule will apply to equity shares in a company listed on a recognised stock exchange, units of an equity oriented fund and unit of a business trust.
+The new tax rule will apply to SIP shares in a company listed on a recognised stock exchange, units of an SIP oriented fund and unit of a business trust.
 The new tax rules will also apply to those assets if the assets are held for a minimum period of twelve months from the date of acquisition, STT is paid at the time of transfer or even at the time of acquisition.

 LTCG AND STT

 After LTCG tax was done away with in 2004, to compensate the loss of revenue to the exchequer, STT was introduced.
 Under the current LTCG tax structure, STT and LTCG Tax will co-exist.

 INDEXATION ON LTCG